Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

-Based on a convergent mixed-methods study, \citeauthor{russo2024navigating} has found that early adoption of generative AI by software engineers is primarily driven by compatibility with existing workflows~\cite{russo2024navigating}. \citeauthor{DBLP:journals/pacmse/KhojahM0N24} investigated the use of ChatGPT (GPT-3.5) by professional software engineers in a week-long observational study~\cite{DBLP:journals/pacmse/KhojahM0N24}.
-They found that most developers do not use the code generated by ChatGPT directly but instead use the output as a guide to implement their own solutions. \citeauthor{DBLP:conf/csee/AzanzaPIG24} conducted a case study that evaluated the impact of introducing LLMs on the onboarding process of new software developers~\cite{DBLP:conf/csee/AzanzaPIG24} (GPT-3).
-Their study identified potential in the use of LLMs for onboarding, as it can allow newcomers to seek information on their own, without the need to \enq{bother} senior colleagues. \citeauthor{DBLP:conf/icsa/JahicS24} surveyed participants from 15 software companies regarding their practices on LLMs in software engineering~\cite{DBLP:conf/icsa/JahicS24}.
-They found that the majority of study participants had already adopted AI for software engineering tasks; most of them used ChatGPT.
-Multiple participants cited copyright and privacy issues, as well as inconsistent or low-quality outputs, as barriers to adoption.
+Based on a convergent mixed-methods study, \citeauthor{DBLP:journals/tosem/Russo24} found that early adoption of generative AI by software engineers is primarily driven by compatibility with existing workflows~\cite{DBLP:journals/tosem/Russo24}. \citeauthor{DBLP:journals/pacmse/KhojahM0N24} investigated the use of ChatGPT (GPT-3.5) by professional software engineers in a week-long observational study~\cite{DBLP:journals/pacmse/KhojahM0N24}.
+They found that most developers do not use the code generated by ChatGPT directly but instead use the output as a guide to implement their own solutions. \citeauthor{DBLP:conf/csee/AzanzaPIG24}'s case study found that LLMs could \enq{enhance personalized, instant onboarding support; however, relying on proprietary external LLMs poses significant data privacy risks}~\cite{DBLP:conf/csee/AzanzaPIG24}. \citeauthor{DBLP:conf/icsa/JahicS24} found that most participants from 15 software companies they surveyed had already adopted AI (especially ChatGPT) for SE tasks, but cited low-quality outputs, copyright issues, and the risk of proprietary code leaks as barriers to adoption~\cite{DBLP:conf/icsa/JahicS24}.
 Retrospective studies that analyze data generated while developers use LLMs can provide additional insights into human-LLM interactions.
 For example, researchers can employ data mining methods to build large-scale conversation datasets, such as the DevGPT dataset introduced by \citeauthor{DBLP:conf/msr/XiaoTHM24}~\cite{DBLP:conf/msr/XiaoTHM24}.
-Conversations can then be analyzed using quantitative~\cite{DBLP:conf/msr/RabbiCZI24} and qualitative~\cite{DBLP:conf/msr/MohamedPP24} analysis methods.
+Conversations can then be analyzed using quantitative~\cite{DBLP:conf/msr/RabbiCZI24} and qualitative~\cite{DBLP:conf/msr/MohamedPP24} analysis methods. \space

+\studytypesubsection{LLMs for New Software Engineering Tools} In this role, LLMs serve as components of new tools that assist software engineers (e.g., with code comprehension or test generation) or as autonomous agents that perform multi-step tasks on their behalf.